Waleedprw22/Work_Public/segmentation/README.md

 ![Figure 3: Results Visualized](https://i.imgur.com/RoK1Mhd.png))
+Figure 3 above shows the results visualized in mesh lab side by side with the simulation.
 ## Features

 - Implementation of a neural network for instance segmentation of objects in RGB images.